RyosukeHonda/Behavioral-Cloning/README.md

 ## File Structure
 - model.py - The script used to create and train the model.
 - drive.py - The script to drive the car.
-You can feel free to resubmit the original drive.py or make modifications and submit your modified version.
-- model.json - The model architecture.
+- model2.json - The model architecture.
-- model.h5 - The model weights.
+- model2.h5 - The model weights.
 - README.md - explains the structure of your network and training approach.
-While we recommend using English for good practice, writing in any language is acceptable (reviewers will translate).
-There is no minimum word count so long as there are complete descriptions of the problems and the strategies.
-See the rubric for more details about the expectations.
+- EDA.html,EDA.ipynb - Exploratory data analysis(EDA.ipynb is not functional since this repository doesn't include the full images)

 ## Project Overview